leeper/surveycourse/Lessons/Week3.md

    - Activity II
      - Sampling frame activity from last week
    - What is the process of determining the necessary sample size for a study (assuming SRS)?
- - Readings for this week
-   - Walker and Enticott
-     - What's the unit of analysis?
-What's the population?
-       - Because unit of analysis is organization; they build a pseudo-panel using potential different designated reporters
-     - What's the sampling frame?
-How well is the population covered by this frame?
-     - How are individual respondents sampled?
-   - Reinisch et al.
-     - Is the point of this to understand prevalence, changes, or causal effects?
-     - How does the survey come into this?
-     - What is the unit of analysis?
-What is the population?
-     - What is the sampling plan?
-How well is the population covered by the sampling frame?
-     - Is this a survey or a census?
-     - Why matching/stratification?

  - New Material

    - Total Survey Error
      - We have focused on coverage error: the extent to which our sampling frame matches our population
      - Now we also start thinking about sampling error: error due to not taking a census of our enumerated sampling frame units